1

 Prenatal Care Only

-Prenatal care only codes should be billed when the practitioner or practitioners of the same group will NOT be performing all three (3) components of global OB care.
+Prenatal care only codes should be billed when the practitioner or practitioners of the same affiliated provider group will NOT be performing all three (3) components of global OB care.
 Only one (1) prenatal care code is allowed to be billed per pregnancy.

-• When less than four (4) prenatal visits are performed, bill the appropriate E/M codes for the visits.
+• When fewer than four (4) prenatal visits are performed, bill the appropriate E/M codes for the visits.
 The appropriate E&M visit code must be billed with the TH modifier added to indicate that the visit is pregnancy-related, but outside of the OB global billing code.

 • For four (4)-six (6) prenatal visits, bill CPT code 59425 with the appropriate 0500F or 0501F code identifying the initial date of service (DOS).